Unseen Work: A Definition and Diagnostic for Complex Systems

 preparing for what has not yet occurred

 These forms of labour produce stability rather than event.
 Their success is measured by the absence of failure.
+When nothing goes wrong, nothing is recorded.
+This disappearance is structural.

 A working definition